In this tutorial we’ll cover how to open, edit, move, and copy a file within Linux using the terminal window and a few basic commands.

 How to Move a File in Linux

-- First, it is important to understand that moving a file in Linux and renaming it are the same action.
-This is because when you are moving a file to a new location within Linux, you are really renaming its filepath to include new information.
+First, it is important to understand that moving a file in Linux and renaming it are the same action.
+This is because when you are moving a file to a new location within a Linux system, you are really renaming its file path to include new information.

-- To move a file in Linux, use the mv command followed by the source location and then the intended destination.
-For example, if you wanted to move the file SampleText.txt from it’s current location in the home directory to a new location in the /tmp directory, you would do so with the following command:
+To move a file in Linux, use the mv command followed by the source path and then the destination path.
+For example, if you wanted to move the file moveme.backup from its current location in the /backup directory to a new location in the /review directory, you would do so with the following command:

 You can even rename the file as it’s being moved.
 Doing so would look similar to this:

-Or, if you wanted to rename the file without moving it to a new location, you could simply repeat the above command while omitting the “/var/tmp/”.
+Or, if you wanted to rename the file without moving it to a new location, you could simply repeat the above command while omitting the “/review”.

 How to Copy a File in Linux

-- To copy a file in Linux, just use the cp command followed by the name of the source file and then the new file.
+To copy a file in Linux, use the cp command followed by the path and name of the source file and then the new file’s path and name.
 For example:

 Popular Links